albertbuchard/example-webpack-es6-class-bundle/README.md

 I hope this will help people.

-And many thanks to *cbll* who made all this possible.
+And many thanks to *cbll* and *Michael Jungo* who made all this possible.
 And freed me from gloom and despair.

 Thank you from the bottom of my ❤️ !